How To Deal With Penn Credit

 Can Penn Credit Sue Me?

-If Penn Credit repeatedly contacts you but is unable to get payment from you, they could sue you.
-Whether they choose this route depends on several factors, such as:
+If Penn Credit is unable to collect payment, they may choose to sue you.
+Whether they decide to take legal action depends on several factors, including:

 Your state’s wage garnishment laws